Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 For Web and App Design Mockups

 Both handle text rendering well, making them ideal for mockups that include UI text, labels, or copy.
-DALL-E 3 is faster for quick concepts; Flux gives more control.
+ChatGPT Images 2.0 is faster for quick concepts; Flux 2 gives more control and higher resolution.

 For Privacy-Sensitive Work